Fired While on Medical Leave? Learn About Your Rights!

 Are you a California worker with questions for an employment attorney?

-At SW Employment Law,employment law is what we do — it’s what we’re passionate about, and it’s the sole focus of our law practice.
+At W Employment Law,,employment law is what we do — it’s what we’re passionate about, and it’s the sole focus of our law practice.

 We’re committed to effectively representing the rights of employees across the state of California — because we believe that everyone has the right to earn a living and provide for their family, free of unlawful discrimination and harassment.